 Overall score GOOD

-Title Scope OCs RMMs RELEASE FACTORS CONSERVATISM GOOD GOOD GOOD GOOD Not applicable GOOD
+Title Scope OCs RMMs RELEASE FACTORS CONSERVATISM

+GOOD GOOD GOOD GOOD Not applicable GOOD

 Overall evaluation The information provided in the factsheet and background document for this SpERC is well focused, satisfactorily explained, and suitably sourced.
-Overall remarks on Although there are several areas for improvement, the changes are minor and improvements do not affect the overall reliability of the attendant information.
+Overall remarks on Although there are several areas for improvement, the changes minor and do improvements not affect the overall reliability of the attendant information.